AllskyTeam/allsky/README.md

 		* Configuration file changes:
 			* The two prior configuration files (`config.js` and `virtualsky.json`) are replaced by `configuration.json`.
 			* There are several new settings, including the ability to specify the opacity of the overlay.
 			* The `overlaySize` setting, which defined both the width and the height of the constellation overlay, was split into `overlayWidth` and `overlayHeight`.
-Having separate width and height can be helpful when trying to get the overlay to line up with the actual stars.
+Having separate values can be helpful when trying to get the overlay to line up with the actual stars.
-			* The WebUI **Editor** page should be used to edit the Allsky Website's configuration file since it performs various checks before updating the configuration.
+			* The WebUI **Editor** page must be used to edit the Allsky Website's configuration file since it performs various checks before updating the configuration.
 			* The **Editor** page should also be used to edit a REMOTE Allsky Website's configuration file for the same reason.
 A master copy of the remote server's `configuration.json` is kept on the Pi and automatically re-uploaded to the server after every change.
-After copying the Allsky Website files to your remote server and you have FTP working to it from the Pi, execute `cd ~/allsky; website/install.sh --remote` on the Pi.
-This will create a default configuration file with some of the WebUI settings (e.g., latitude, camera, owner, etc.) and upload it to the remote server.
-The drop-down list on the **Editor** page will now have `configuration.json (remote Allsky Website)` to distinguish it from a local Website's file.
+See the Allsky Website Installation documentation for details.
+After you do this, the drop-down list on the **Editor** page will now have `configuration.json (remote Allsky Website)` to distinguish it from a local Website's file.
 		* Timelapse video thumbnails can be created on the Pi and uploaded to a remote server.
 This resolves issues with remote servers that don't support creating thumbnails.
 See the `TIMELAPSE_UPLOAD_THUMBNAIL` setting.
-		* Resizing the home page with the constellation overlay showing works better.
+		* Resizing the home page with the constellation overlay showing works better (but still needs work).

 * version **v2022.03.01**: